The Happenings on Shaw Hill

 It did.

 “Look at your front teeth.
-Do they look elongated?
-Are they sharp, like canine teeth?” he asked.
+Are they elongated?
+Do they look sharp, like canine teeth?” he asked.

-I walked into my bathroom and beared my teeth in the mirror.
-My two front canine teeth on the top looked sharper – but I could not tell – had they always been so long?
+I walked into my bathroom and bared my teeth in the mirror.
+My two front canine teeth on the top looked sharper.
+But I could not tell – had they always been so long?
 And sharp

 I didn’t think so.